 The guidebook’s dead… or is it?
 Depending on your definition, maybe not.
 While physical paper guides are largely obsolete for younger travelers, a few web and app-based versions are still thriving.

-We’ve pored through a bunch of them, and found six of the best guidebook apps and sites to download before your next trip.
+We’ve pored over a bunch of them, and found six of the best guidebook apps and sites to download before your next trip.

 Best for Traveling Locally, for Real: Spotted by Locals